awendland/blog/resume.md

 ### Summary
 ___
 Dedicated, ambitious high-school student with 4+ years of experience actively maintaining released applications for over 60,000 users.
 Founded AMP Element in 2008 as a computer repair technician, migrated to Android application development in 2011.
 Eager to learn and apply new skills.
+Experienced in Java with Android, Google App Engine, Tomcat, Bukkit, Desktop and MongoDB; JavaScript with AngularJS, JQuery and vanilla; Python with Flask and MatPlotLib; PHP with MySQL; HTML, CSS/LESS.

 ### Skills / Projects
 ___